carousel/php-design-patterns/docs/notes.md

         when object is created?
         who is creating object?
         in which state object is created?
 ###  End result of structure (internal logic to structure)
         a cohesive whole built up of distinct parts create higher constructs
-        Classes can be inherited whereas structures not WRAPPED relation (composition)
+        Classes can be inherited whereas structures not?
+        WRAPPED relation (composition)
         same interface (decorator,avoid inheritance)

 Relation pattern
 -
-Creational
+Creational patterns ensure that your system is written in terms of interfaces, not implementations.
 =
     Abstract factory
         Java - Association